A list of hills I think are worth dying on.

 - daily micro-coordination about where everyone ended up

 I get migraines, sometimes with aphasia.
-In that context, a private office gives me:
+In that context, an assigned office gives me:

 - immediate access to medication and a few support items like water or a jacket